imjustmatthew/gcloud-dyndns/README.md

                         file with credentials of service account for GCP project
-  --force_update        force the DNS update even if the record hasn't changed
+  --force_update        force the DNS update even if the record hasn't changed --ip                  specifiy an ip address value, can be used multiple times
+                        for multiple addresses
 ```

 ### Example: